 I got accepted as a technical writer for the Season of Docs program by Google and I was opportune to work with the VideoLAN organization.
 If you don't already know, the VideoLAN organization owns the VLC media player which has been downloaded over 3 billion times and I believe you know we are over 7 billion people in the world right?
 So that means almost half of the people in the entire world have downloaded VLC into either their phones or desktop.

 I was super excited when I got an email that my proposal was accepted.
 I think I literally almost threw my laptop on the floor out of excitement.
 It was a surreal moment for me.
 I have literally been using the VLC media player since I was in secondary school and the fact that I worked with this organization for over 3 months was mind-blowing.
-The amazing thing about making open source contributions is that you get open to a lot of opportunities, you have direct contacts with people doing amazing things in the world.
+The amazing thing about making open source contributions is that you get open to a lot of opportunities, and you have direct contacts with people doing amazing things in the world.
 This girl right here was opportune to have meetings with the president of VLC in 2019.
 Mad oh!

 I absolutely love making open source contributions and I will publish an article about my open source story very soon.
 In view of advocating for Open Source in Africa, I joined the Open source community Africa team to organize the first-ever “Open Source Festival and Sustain Summit Africa” to bring together open source advocates from across Africa.
 This festival is coming up in February 2020.